pdveilleux/Weatherton/README.md

 #### Testing

 - Add test coverage for model conversion.
+- Add testing of views leveraging [ViewInspector](https://github.com/nalexn/ViewInspector).
-- Add testing of views.
+- Add testing of view models.
+- Investigate using fakes in the UI tests to prevent unnecessary API calls and improve reliability.

 #### WeatherAPI